wsbagnsv1/orthrus_training_test/README.md

 Their github repo:
 https://github.com/chiennv2000/orthrus

-(triton kernels are currently NOT better than flex attention but might be interesting for future optimization.
+(triton kernels are currently NOT better than flex attention and currently not working but might be interesting for future optimization.